 Late Application - for EU citizens only: 20 May - 11 July 2019, noon

-Assignments to be done at home (instructions will be sent to the applicants 10 days before the Admission Workshop):
+Assignments to be done at home (instructions will be sent to the applicants a week before the Admission Workshop):

 All 3 tasks have to be performed, irrespective if you apply for Design or Art.
 The assignments have to be brought to the Admission Workshop.